samuelroland/dme/docs/paradigm-analysis-report.typ

 #image("schemas/filled.png")

+In C, we manage dynamic memory ourself, hence the `malloc` and `free`.
+We can access and manage raw pointers ourself, and that's the core of memory unsafety because this is error-prone.
+If we want to avoid manual memory management, the question then is #quote("but how do you know when and how to release memory ??
+Is it really possible to determine that at compile time ?").

 == Why not just C++ or Java ?
 #quote([You want performance for a desktop app, that's would be easy to build a C++ desktop app with Qt no ?])